 - Training in surveillance and outbreak investigation for veterinarians and the para-veterinary workforce, delivered by the University of Sydney and Charles Sturt University.

-- Volunteer deployments with partner organisations in Vietnam through the Health Security Corps, including roles to build laboratory capacity.
+- Volunteer deployments with partner organisations in Myanmar through the Health Security Corps, including roles to build laboratory capacity.